 It is not True!

-Rockwood UMC is not going anywhere.
-We will continue to worship in Rockwood but we are letting the building grow and change for God’s people.
+In September, date TBA, we will again be meeting at 17805 SE Stark ST. Rockwood UMC will continue to be a worshiping presence in Rockwood but we are letting the building grow and change for God’s people.

 You are set Free